qdonnellan/qdonnellan.github.io/_posts/2017-12-25-zero-to-cto.md

 ### Action Item 8: *Get an MBA*

-The most dense way of signaling you have an understanding of business fundamentals is by earning a MBA.
+The most dense way of signaling you have an understanding of business fundamentals is by earning an MBA.
 Ironically though, MBA programs offer the *networking* aspect of their experiences as the most important reward - not the education.
 For this reason, I don't think an early career engineer should necessarily quit working for a couple years for a full-time MBA program.
 The value of 2 years' software experience is much more valuable than the 2 years of business education.

 Instead, I think a part-time *Executive MBA* program might be a particularly well suited for aspiring CTO candidates.
 After you've established yourself as a high caliber senior engineer, and maybe when you're already well positioned as a leader within your organization, you should consider gaining a business education.
 A strong technical degree and background coupled with a business degree &mdash; especially one from a technically oriented university like MIT, UC-Berkley, Carnegie Mellon, etc. &mdash; would be quite the compelling background.